HomeENGLISHDinosaurs and the Nostalgia Machine

 The film gestures at ethical complexity—bioengineering, pharmaceutical exploitation, ecological collapse—but these themes are never interrogated so much as mood-boarded.
 Jurassic World Rebirth is less a philosophical meditation than a TED Talk with a body count.
 The dinosaurs, once metaphors for the sublime and unknowable, are now intellectual wallpaper.
 It’s not that the movie dumbs down science; it aestheticizes it, reducing biology to a series of glowing beakers and ominous voiceovers.

-Más en New York Diario: New York Like You Mean It
+Más en New York Diario: A New Pope

 You might expect postmodernism to intervene here.
 Jean Baudrillard, watching this from his imaginary bunker beneath Disneyland, would nod solemnly: the simulation has outlived the source.
 The dinosaurs in this film are not imitations of real animals, but copies of copies of copies.
 The T-Rex is no longer terrifying; it’s an icon, an emoji with teeth.
 The terror of extinction has been replaced by the comfort of reappearance.
 Death, in Jurassic World, is just a pause between sequels.